PLanAR: Planning-Language-Grounded Agentic Reasoning for Robot Manipulation: Experiment

-Finally, we compare AgenticLab against the state-of-the-art VLA $\pi_{0.5}$ \cite{intelligence2025pi_}.
-We fine-tune $\pi_{0.5}$ using 40 demonstrations for sorting and 30 demonstrations for stacking.
-We keep prompts, task definitions, and evaluation metrics aligned to our benchmark and follow the same protocol as Sec.~\ref{sec:composite}.
-Training time and data collection details are provided in the appendix.
+Finally, we evaluate PLanAR against VLA-based baselines and examine whether its planning-language-grounded design transfers across robot embodiments.
+We first compare PLanAR with a fine-tuned $\pi_{0.5}$ baseline~\cite{intelligence2025pi_}.
+The $\pi_{0.5}$ policy is fine-tuned with 40 demonstrations for sorting and 30 demonstrations for stacking.
+We then compare PLanAR with TiPToP~\cite{shen2026tiptop} on a Franka Panda.
+Across these experiments, PLanAR uses the same high-level task interface, perception stack, planning-language grounding, and verification logic, while only adapting the low-level execution wrappers for each robot.
+Prompts, task definitions, and evaluation metrics follow the protocol in Sec.~\ref{sec:composite}; additional training and implementation details are provided in the Appendix~\ref{app:vla_setup}.

-As shown in Fig.~\ref{fig:8}(b), the VLA baseline underperforms the AgenticLab pipeline.
-Fine-tuned VLAs struggle to satisfy fine-grained semantic constraints in natural-language instructions.
-For example, in sorting tasks, when instructed to grasp a toy, the fine-tuned VLA may instead pick up a food item, indicating unreliable instruction grounding.
-Moreover, the VLA baseline often fails to achieve precise grasp poses or accurate placement.
-These behaviors reflect a key limitation of VLAs: while they can represent effective motor primitives, they do not reliably acquire task decomposition, high-level reasoning, and closed-loop verification and recovery.
-These capabilities are essential for open-world manipulation under actuation and perception uncertainty.
-By decoupling reasoning, grounding, and execution and integrating them into a closed-loop agentic pipeline, AgenticLab achieves stronger visual-language generalization without task-specific training.